-Name Description Name A human-readable name for this instance Description More verbose description (for human user only) Protocol Protocol (M3UA, SUA, IPA) to be operated by this server Routing Key Routing Key (mostly Point Code) routed to this AS Traffic Mode Theoretically Broadcast, Load-Balance.
-Currently only Override Recovery Timeout Duration of the AS T(r) recovery timer.
-During this time, outgoing message If the AS is ACTIVE before timer expiration, the queue is drained.
-At expiration queue is flushed.
+Name Description Name A human-readable name for this instance Description More verbose description (for human user only) Protocol Protocol (M3UA, SUA, IPA) to be operated by this server Routing Key Routing Key (mostly Point Code) routed to this AS Traffic Mode Broadcast, Loadshare or Override Recovery Timeout Duration of the AS T(r) recovery timer.
+During this time, outgoing messa If the AS is ACTIVE before timer expiration, the queue is drained.
+At expiration, the queue is flushed.
 State Application Server State (Down, Inactive, Active, Pending) ASPs Which ASPs are permitted to transfer traffic for this AS